 The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) will be appointed in accordance with the Council's Recruitment and Selection Policy and will have sufficient skills, experience and competencies to work with the Single Leadership Team, the Audit Panel and the Greater Manchester Pension Fund Local Board to influence the risk management, governance and internal control of the Council.
 The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) is responsible for ensuring that there is access to the full range of knowledge, skills, qualifications and experience to deliver the Audit Plan and meet the requirements of the PSIAS.
 In addition to internal audit skills, the Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) will specify any other professional skills that may be needed by the Internal Audit Team.
+The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) will specify any other professional skills that may be needed by the Internal Audit Team.
+The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) will specify any other professional skills that may be needed by the Internal Audit Team.
 The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) will hold a full, professional qualification, defined as CCAB, CMIIA or equivalent professional membership and adhere to professional values and the Code of Ethics.